dogukanberkozer/dogukanberkozer/README.md

 - 🌱 I’m currently learning **Yemeksepeti Mobile iOS Bootcamp**

-- 👨‍💻 All of my projects are available at [https://github.com/dogukanberkozer](https://github.com/dogukanberkozer)
+- 👨‍💻 All of my projects are available at [github.com/dogukanberkozer](github.com/dogukanberkozer)

-- 💬 Ask me about **Swift, C#, Java, JavaScript**
+- 💬 Ask me about **Swift, Java, .NET, JavaScript**

 - 📫 How to reach me **doguberko@gmail.com**